Get

 Even if you don’t know that the mouse your dog consumed is poisonous, don’t take any chances.
 If you know that you put rodent insecticide in the home, you will want all the information about it regardless.

-So, if you know there’s any chance of your dog coming into contact with these toxins, bring in all of the packaged information so your veterinarian can look it over.
-Sometimes, the products we put out to eliminate rodents are pet safe, and they can help your vet rule out larger problems.
+So, if you know your dog may be exposed to these toxins, bring in all of the packaged information so your veterinarian can review it.
+Sometimes, the products we use to eliminate rodents are pet-safe, and they can help your vet rule out larger problems.

 What to Expect at the Vet